jokerNi/Project_Fraud_Detection/README.md

    * [Deep Learning Methods](#deep-learning-methods)
    * [Big Data Analysis method using PySpark](#big-data-analysis-method-using-pyspark)

-# Authors Comments on Imbalanced Dataset
+# Author's Comments on Imbalanced Dataset
 In this project we have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbours Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search